Dutch colonial empire: Dutch colonisation of the Americas

 Dutch conquests in the West Indies and Brazil (Note: Reproduced from Boxer (1965), p.101.)

 The Dutch colonisation of the Americas started with many mixed results.
 In the Atlantic, the West India Company concentrated on wresting from Portugal its grip on the sugar and slave trade, and on opportunistic attacks on the Spanish treasure fleets on their homeward bound voyage.
-Bahia on the north east coast of Brazil was captured in 1624 but only held for a year before it was recaptured by a joint Spanish-Portuguese expedition., In 1630, the Dutch occupied the Portuguese sugar-settlement of Pernambuco and over the next few years pushed inland, annexing the sugar plantations that surrounded it.
+In 1605 a Spanish fleet was sent from Cadiz to the Caribbean sea to control piracy.
+They captured a dozen or more Dutch ships and sent their crews to the galleys.
+Next year the Dutch were back.
+During the twelve years' truce the Dutch shifted back to Iberia.
+On April 9, 1621, the truce expired resuming the Eighty Years' War.
+On 3 June 1621, the WIC was granted a charter for a trade monopoly in the Dutch West Indies on jurisdiction over Dutch participation in the Atlantic slave trade, Brazil, the Caribbean, and North America.
+When the Dutch came back to the Caribbean the Spanish established the Araya Fortress and garrison.
+In the next two years there were battles and the Dutch were driven out.
+The Dutch then shifted to places like Bonaire, Saint Martin (island) and La Tortuga Island.
+Bahia on the north east coast of Brazil was captured in 1624 but only held for a year before it was recaptured by a joint Spanish-Portuguese expedition., In 1630, the Dutch occupied the Portuguese sugar-settlement of Pernambuco and over the next few years pushed, annexing the sugar plantations that surrounded it.
 In order to supply the plantations with the manpower they required, a successful expedition was launched from Brazil to capture the Portuguese slaving post of Elmina in 1637, and successfully captured the Portuguese settlements in Angola in 1641.
 In 1642, the Dutch captured the Portuguese possession of Axim in Africa.
 By 1650, the West India Company was firmly in control of both the sugar and slave trades, and had occupied the Caribbean islands of Sint Maarten, Curaçao, Aruba, and Bonaire in order to guarantee access to the islands' salt-pans.

 Unlike in Asia, Dutch successes against the Portuguese in Brazil and Africa were short-lived.
 Years of settlement had left large Portuguese communities under the rule of the Dutch, who were by nature traders rather than colonisers.
 In 1645, the Portuguese community at Pernambuco rebelled against their Dutch masters, and by 1654, the Dutch had been ousted from Brazil.
 In the intervening years, a Portuguese expedition had been sent from Brazil to recapture Luanda in Angola, expelling the Dutch by 1648.